andrebriggs/service-introspection/README.md

 5. The Azure Functions processes the messages against the indexed storage and determines whether to add or update records.
 6. The SPK CLI or the Spektate Dashboard can consume information about where applications are in the CI/CD pipeline.

-## How would we deploy?
+## How would we deploy this approach?

 All cloud infra (Azure DevOps Project, Azure Storage pieces, Azure Function) can be deployed by SPK.
-The Azure DevOps project and the Azure Queue are decoupled.
+The Azure DevOps project and the Azure Queue are decoupled from the rest of the solution.
 This means service introspection can easily be added to existing Azure DevOps projects.

 We can use the Azure DevOps API to programmatically create service hooks that map to the Azure Storage:
 ![service-hooks.png](service-hooks.png)

-## How would we manage?
+## What type of management needs to be maintained for this approach?

 The introduction of queues means one must deal with all the issues of queues (expiration, dead letter queues, etc).
 The processor (Az Functions) must be idempotent and must use defensive coding techniqiues when updating and inserting against the indexed storage layer.
 The indexed storage layer must be cleaned up after a while.